Darlene's Daydream Café

 (DRIFTER enters.)

-DRIFTER: Billy Joe Stupendous.
-You wouldn't happen to know where the nearest bus station is, would you?
+DRIFTER: Cody Joe Stupendous.
+You wouldn't happen to know where the nearest Greyhound station is, would you?

 PATTY: All you ever talk about is that damn car.
 Seems like you love that car more than you love me, Willie, and it ain't right.